bootphon/articulatory_inversion/README.md

  At the end of the experiment we can see in the csv file the result of each possibility and can compare those easily.

-The script experiment.py takes 2 arguments : corpus and experiment_type.
+The script experiment.py takes 3 required arguments : corpus and experiment_type.
 corpus is the list of the corpus we want to do the experiment on, for instance ["Haskins"] or ["mocha","usc"]. experiment_type is one of "config","filter","alpha", or "bn".
+The optional argument is "config" and has to be precise for any experiment except "config".
+It enables to precise in which configuration you want to realise the experiment (again "spec","dep" or "indep")

 We found that the most interesting experiment are on the "config" of the corpus Haskins since it illustrates the capacity of the corpus to generalize well.

 To perform this experiment : be in the folder "Training" and type in the command line :